hansfuhr/Group25_As2/README.md

 - VehicleList initiates a database and adds all vehicles available.
 This is the original autobot program with all features that simply improved the original program.
-- VehicleListGUI is the same as VehicleList however it includes a very basic GUI -VehicleListClient & VehicleListServer is also the same as VehicleList, however it has the functionality to have a client and a server via sockets.
+- VehicleListGUI is the same as VehicleList however it includes a very basic GUI
+- VehicleListClient & VehicleListServer are also the same as VehicleList, however it has the functionality to have a client and a server via sockets.
 Simply run the server then the client, and the program will be running through sockets.

 <h2>Code organization</h2>